Root number bias for newforms: Introduction

 Anna Medvedovsky has since suggested to me that one can also reinterpret the $k=2$ case for squarefree $N$ by comparing the genus of $X_0(N)$ with its quotient by the Fricke involution.
 One can note that the formulas for $\Delta(N,k)$ are essentially independent of $k$, and thus are controlled by the $k=2$ case.
 One heuristic reason for this latter fact is that the main term in dimension formulas of spaces of modular forms is a product of local factors, including one at infinity for the weight $k$.

 Thus there are at least some hints for the above root number bias that do not only rely on the trace formula, but I do not have a compelling existential explanation for this bias.
+On the other hand, if one just counts elliptic curves up to isogeny by conductor, i.e., weight 2 rational newforms, examining Cremona's database (see \cite{LMFDB}) shows there is at least an initial bias towards root number $-1$.